Scorp09/Gurgiud/README.md

 # Gurguid
 This mod adds a new game character.
+With interesting abilities.

 Guide: https://youtu.be/B6YkPeuLWpc